top of page

 Christmas Tree Lighting commences after two years of pandemic

 Carols rang out across the Boston Common on Dec.
 2 as city residents gathered together for the first time since 2019 for the Christmas tree lighting ceremony.
-The smell of hot chocolate and pine needles filled noses as Bostonians counted down from ten and watched the park light up around them.

 Michelle Wu visits family-owned restaurant on campaign trail